-The result is a necessarily incomplete but frequently captivating essay film that gives Palestinians the opportunity to see something of their own history as captured by themselves and gives everyone else a glimpse into part of an ongoing conflict that’s been rarely documented directly from the Palestinian perspective (and even less frequently through first-hand audiovisual material).
-It should appeal to both general and non-fiction festivals and broadcasters.
+The result is a necessarily incomplete but frequently captivating essay film that gives Palestinians the opportunity to see something of their own history as captured by themselves and gives everyone else a glimpse into part of an ongoing conflict that’s been rarely documented directly from the Palestinian perspective (and even less frequently through firsthand audiovisual material).
+It should appeal to both general and nonfiction festivals and broadcasters.

-The raison d’etre of the project is explained, onscreen, early on: “The following film tells the story of a people in search of their own image”.
+The raison d’etre of the project is explained, onscreen, early on: “The following film tells the story of a people in search of their own image.”
 While this might sound pompous or come off as grandiose in most other cases, this very direct statement only highlights the fact that, indeed, the Palestinian people don’t have much of an idea of themselves in terms of direct visual material that hasn’t been filtered through outside sources, whether they are Israeli, British, French, American or come from the larger Arab World.
 This immediately explains the necessity of this particular project.

 The core of Off Frame is a panoramic overview of some of the material shot by the Palestine Film Unit (much of what they shot was lost after the 1982 invasion of Lebanon).
-It consists of material relating to Palestinian fighters and their causes and actions — “I don’t like killing; I might kill or be killed but that’s for the sake of peace,” one soldier explains — but also various other types of material, including a surreal, gently mocking scene in which children, dressed up as adult clichés, are used to explain the Israeli-Palestinian conflict and why the West is so interested in the Middle East.
+It consists of material relating to Palestinian fighters and their causes and actions — “I don’t like killing; I might kill or be killed but that’s for the sake of peace,” one soldier explains — but also other types of material, including a surreal, gently mocking scene in which children, dressed up as adult cliches, are used to explain the Israeli-Palestinian conflict and why the West is so interested in the Middle East.

-As a general overview of the struggle of the Palestinians during the second half of the twentieth century, Yaqubi manages to be surprisingly nimble whilst covering a large range of topics.
-Footage of Palestinian refugee camps in Jordan thus gives way to shots of women taking literacy and political classes (the later heavily influenced by foreign ideas of revolution from Latin American, China and Russia; this connection also pushes the film itself into Third Cinema territory).
+As a general overview of the struggle of the Palestinians during the second half of the 20th century, Yaqubi manages to be surprisingly nimble whilst covering a large range of topics.
+Footage of Palestinian refugee camps in Jordan thus gives way to shots of women taking literacy and political classes (the latter heavily influenced by foreign ideas of revolution from Latin American, China and Russia; this connection also pushes the film itself into Third Cinema territory).

-One of the recurring mantras, expressed by on-the-ground soldiers and all the way up to the military and political leaders, seems to be that the Palestinians don’t want to fight or conquer anyone but that they won’t accept being driven out of their own homes either.
-“Love (for our country) is our motive, not hatred,” notes one of them and variations on this are heard throughout the film.
+One of the recurring mantras, expressed by on-the-ground soldiers and all the way up to the military and political leaders, seems to be that the Palestinians don’t want to fight or conquer anyone, but that they won’t accept being driven out of their own homes either.
+“Love (for our country) is our motive, not hatred,” notes one of them, and variations on this are heard throughout the film.

-However, since the material is edited together in what appears to be a roughly chronological order but without any specific reference to when or where any of it was shot and what was and wasn’t filmed by the Palestine Film Unit, it is often hard to get a handle on the specifics of what’s presented.
-An interview with Arafat, for example — in which he also underlines that “we do not want to fight” — is of course a necessary piece of the puzzle but it would have helped to know who shot it and where and when.
+However, since the material is edited in what appears to be a roughly chronological order but without any specific reference to when or where any of it was shot and what was and wasn’t filmed by the Palestine Film Unit, it is often hard to get a handle on the specifics of what’s presented.
+An interview with Yasser Arafat, for example — in which he also underlines that “we do not want to fight” — is of course a necessary piece of the puzzle, but it would have helped to know who shot it and where and when.

 The film also tries to further contextualize the historical material by showing images of Palestine today toward the end, including children at school.
 This image immediately creates a subterranean link to not only an earlier sequence involving school children being indoctrinated in grainy color footage — “Can we negotiate to get our homeland back?” a teacher barks; “No!” is their deafening answer — but also to a humble fighter being interviewed.
-The latter is asked how long he’ll think the armed struggle will have to continue.
+The latter is asked how long he thinks the armed struggle will have to continue.
 “Whether it’s three or five or even 10 years, it doesn’t matter,” he says optimistically.
-“My children will finally profit from it”.
-Whether the hypothetical children of his children, who might be attending that school in contemporary Ramallah now, profit from it now is one of the main unanswered questions of this imperfect but fascinating time capsule.
+“My children will finally profit from it.”
+Whether the hypothetical children of his children, who might be attending that school in contemporary Ramallah now, profit from it is one of the main unanswered questions of this imperfect but fascinating time capsule.